 Basic styles of the Managerial Grid

-In the Managerial Grid Blake and Mouton score the criteria ‘concern for people‘ and ‘concern for production‘ from 1 (low) to 9 (high).
+In the Managerial Grid Robert.
+R. Blake and Jane Mouton score the criteria ‘concern for people‘ and ‘concern for production‘ from 1 (low) to 9 (high).
 The Managerial Grid creates 81 combinations that result in 81 different leadership styles.
 All these styles are subdivided into four quadrants and five basic leadership styles that are given a name and marks:

 1.1 Impoverished Management (avoiding)

 In this leadership style the leader shows little or no concern for production and little or no concern for the employee.
 When the leader does not wish to engage with his employees and lets them muddle on, this is a bad leadership style.
-Blake and Mouton indicate however that this style can be a conscious choice.
+Robert.
+R. Blake and Jane Mouton indicate however that this style can be a conscious choice.
 By giving employees the freedom to solve a specific problem, this will affect the production for a short while.
 But eventually, this will lead to independence and an improved production.
-When this leadership style is used overly much or continuously, Blake and Mouton recommend to take on a different leadership style.
+When this leadership style is used overly much or continuously, Robert.
+R. Blake and Jane Mouton recommend to take on a different leadership style.

 1.9 Country club (ironing out)